mariusjagminas/Daylight/README.md

 4. Create .env file in the project's root directory.

-5. In .env file create variable USER .Variable value must be your username at GeoNames.
+5. Create the USER variable in the .env file.
+The variable value must be your GeoNames username.

 ```
  USER=your_user_name_on_GeoNames